ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 <a id="b:labs"></a>
 <h3>Lab Sessions</h3>

-You will work closely in groups to experiment with class concepts and delve deeper into the material.
 You must attend the lab session in which you are enrolled.
-You will work in a group in lab.
-We will assign the groups and group assignments may change from week to week: you are starting your journey into Computer Science and we want to help you meet your classmates who will be with you along the way.
+You will work in groups in lab; the groups will be assigned by the Lab TA.
+Group assignments may change from week to week: you are starting your journey into Computer Science and we want to help you meet your classmates who will be with you along the way.
 All labs must be finished